Being a landlord can be difficult.

 Reputation

-Reviews from other landlords and tenants can give insight into customer service and responsiveness.
+Reviews from other landlords and tenants can provide insight.
+Look out for mentions of customer service and responsiveness.

 Local knowledge